-Because my fingertips are beginning to melt as they stroke the letters of my keyboard, I’m going to cut to the chase and let the below images speak for themselves.
+Because my fingertips are beginning to melt as they stroke the letters on my keyboard, I’m going to cut to the chase and let the below images speak for themselves.
 Keep your fingers crossed that if the heat doesn’t kill me first, the women of DC, Maryland and/or Virginia whose weaves are standing on its last leg don’t come charging after me for making fun of their tragic tresses.

-“If I were you I’d wear a hat, too.” ____________________________________________________________
+“If I were you I’d wear a hat, too.”

 “Her hat must’ve evaporated while waiting at the bus stop.
 I wish it were my eyes that melted instead of her hat.”

 “If I didn’t know any better I’d think her whole head exploded.”

 The only way a bad weave could get any worse [due to the devil himself rising from the pits of hell] is if the weave started out looking bad to begin with.